$12,643 Awarded to Small and Medium Farmers' Markets

-- Applicants must be domiciled or have a primary place of business in Vermont.
+- Must be domiciled or have a primary place of business in Vermont;

-- Applicants must meet the definition of a farmers’ market: “An event or series of events at which two or more vendors of agricultural products, as defined in 11 V.S.A § 991, gather for purposes of offering for sale to the public their agricultural products.”
+- Must meet the definition of a farmers’ market: “An event or series of events at which two or more vendors of agricultural products, as defined in 11 V.S.A § 991, gather for purposes of offering for sale to the public their agricultural products;”

-The only losses and expenses eligible for reimbursement under this program are those directly related to the operation and maintenance of a farmers’ market.
-This excludes losses or expenses experienced by individual vendors as well as costs unrelated to the operation of the farmers’ market.
+The only losses and expenses eligible for reimbursement under this program were those directly related to the operation and maintenance of a farmers’ market.
+Losses or expenses experienced by individual vendors as well as costs unrelated to the operation of the farmers’ market were excluded.

-*Note that farmers’ markets with annual gross sales of more than $10,000 may apply for assistance under the Agriculture and Working Lands Application.
+*Farmers’ markets with annual gross sales of more than $10,000 were eligible to apply for assistance under the Agriculture and Working Lands Application.